Gross profit in pharmacies – How to calculate and improve your key figures in 2026

 Formula: Gross profit = Sales revenue – Cost of goods sold

-A high gross profit margin means that your pharmacy is performing well financially.
-If the gross profit margin falls, this is a warning sign: purchasing conditions, pricing strategies, or inventory processes should be reviewed.
+A high gross margin indicates that your pharmacy is performing well financially.
+If the gross margin declines, this is a warning sign: you should review your purchasing terms, pricing strategies, or inventory management processes.

 Example: